mpb-cal/Bach/README.md

 # Bach

-A "word processor" for writing sheet music.
+A word processor for writing sheet music for Windows.

 Use the (computer) keyboard to enter notes.